brendt/stitcher.io/src/content/blog/2020-11-29-when-i-lost-a-few-hundred-leads.md

 Can you spot the `requierd` when calling `$form-><hljs prop>get</hljs>()`?

-As it turns out, our form library — written by us for our in-house framework — wouldn't give an error when you're trying to get a unknown property, it simply returns `null`.
+As it turns out, our form library — written by us for our in-house framework — wouldn't give an error when you're trying to get an unknown property, it simply returns `null`.

 The database however expected a boolean value, and thus an error was thrown.